monmima/main-aide-memoire/README.md

 4. Type **Property Type** in the Singular Label field
 5. Select **Property** in the Attach to Post Type box
 6. Scroll down to the Settings and set Hierarchical to **True**
+7. Set **Show in quick/bulk edit panel** to True
-7. Scroll back up and click on Add Taxonomy
+8. Scroll back up and click on Add Taxonomy
-8. Now if you hover the Property option in the dashboard, you'll see a new option called Property Type
+9. Now if you hover the Property option in the dashboard, you'll see a new option called Property Type

 ## Step 3: Creating a Property Type